numtide/.github/CODE_OF_CONDUCT.md

-We share a common joy for building things.
+At Numtide, we share a common joy for building things.

-We ask everybody that's contributing to try and look past our differences and identities.
-I know it's a sensible topic but in all the chaos out there, we try to put that aside for a moment.
-Try to be forgiving and apply charitable interpretations.
+We ask everybody that's contributing to our projects to look past our differences and identities.

+Identities are a sensitive topic.
+To aviod conflicts imminent to all the world's chaos, we put identities aside while respecting them.
+We try to be forgiving and assume that any person is acting for the common well-being and with a good will.

-What matters is that we have a good time together, and get things done.
+What matters for us is having a good time together and getting things done.